lowRISC/opentitan/sw/device/lib/dif/README.md

   initializes `handle` in an implementation-defined way, but does not perform any hardware operations. `handle` may point to uninitialized data on function entry, but if the function returns `Ok`, then `handle` must point to initialized data.

-  Additionally, this function may take an additional argument, of type `dif_<ip>_params_t`, for parameter validation.
-This argument will only be provided for peripherals that have additional hardware instantiation parameters besides a base address (e.g., the alert handler).

 * `result_t dif_<ip>_configure(const dif_<ip>_t *handle, dif_<ip>_config_t
   config);` configures the hardware managed by `handle` with runtime parameters